 A nomination must specify the nominee's qualities, achievements, and contributions relevant to the award criteria and provide nominee contact information and basic biographical data.

 Nominations are accepted each year through April 1.
 Please submit to religiouseducation @ uua.org, attn: MacLean Award.

 This work is made possible by the generosity of individual donors and congregations.

 More Ways to Search

 Judith Frediani, left, UUA Curriculum Director, presents the Reverend Dr. Elizabeth (Liz) Strong with the 2010 Angus H. MacLean Award.

-See a list of Angus H. MacLean Award recipients since 1972.
+See List of Angus H. MacLean Award Recipients Since 1972.

 Donate to Support This Program and the Ongoing Work of the UUA

 Read or subscribe to UUA.org Updates for the latest additions to our site.